pupilfirst/pupilfirst/docs/users/courses.md

 ### Default Cohort

-A default cohort named _Purple (Auto-generated)_ is created automatically when a course is created.
-This cohort is automatically assigned to all the students that are added to the course.
-You can create additional cohorts on [cohorts page](/users/cohorts).
-You can change the default cohort for a course by selecting a cohort from the _Pick the default Cohort_ dropdown.
+A course's _default cohort_ is the one to which all new students are added when they sign up using the _public sign-up_ option.

+You can create additional cohorts on [cohorts page](/users/cohorts), and set any of those as the default cohort for a course by selecting a cohort from the _Pick the default Cohort_ dropdown.

+When a new course is created, a cohort named _Purple (Auto-generated)_ is created and set as the default.

+### Editing the curriculum

 To edit the _contents_ of a course, you'll want to use the [curriculum editor](/users/curriculum_editor), which is documented separately.